Fast Retailing : South Korea boycott hitting sales of Japan's Uniqlo, company says | MarketScreener

 Japan's decision last month to tighten controls on exports of materials that South Korea uses to make semiconductors and smartphone displays has prompted a consumer backlash in Korea, with consumers boycotting Japanese products from beer to pens.

 Relations between the two U.S. allies are now at their worst in decades.
-The dispute is rooted in compensation for forced labourers during Japan's occupation and South Korea has repeatedly invoked its difficult history with Japan, which colonised the Korean peninsula during World War Two.
+The dispute is rooted in compensation for forced laborers during Japan's occupation and South Korea has repeatedly invoked its difficult history with Japan, which colonized the Korean peninsula during World War Two.

 "We can confirm that there has been an impact on the sales in Korea," a spokeswoman for Uniqlo owner Fast Retailing said, declining to give figures.